 - Nonclassic CAH

 - Additional considerations

 - Prenatal testing is recommended in mothers who have previously given birth to a child with 21β-hydroxylase deficiency.

-- If a defect in 21β-hydroxylase was diagnosed prenatally:
+- If a defect in 21β-hydroxylase is diagnosed prenatally: